 The auditorium in 2015 covered in graffiti.

-It quickly became a popular spot for thieves stealing architectural details from inside the Art Deco building.
+Once abandoned, the school quickly became a popular spot for thieves stealing architectural details from the Art Deco building.

-Vandals shattered windows and tore out tens of thousand of dollars worth of copper.
+Vandals shattered windows and tore out thousands of dollars worth of copper.

 Rows of seats waiting to once again be filled.